-His work has been published in leading medical journals and has received both Canadian and international media coverage.
-Since his appointment at UBC he has received several notable awards, including the 2011 Labelle Lectureship at McMaster University, the 2011-2012 CIHR Institute for Health Services and Policy Research Article of the Year award, a CIHR New Investigator Award, a Michael Smith Foundation for Health Research Scholar Award and an Early Career Scholar Award from the Peter Wall Institute for Advanced Studies.
+Since his appointment at UBC he has received several notable awards, including a Distinguished Achievement Award from the UBC Faculty of Medicine (2012), the Labelle Lectureship at McMaster University, the 2011 Paper of the Year Award from the Canadian Institute for Health Services and Policy Research, a Canadian Institutes of Health Research New Investigator Award, and a Michael Smith Foundation for Health Research Scholar Award.

 Prior to joining UBC, he completed a PhD in Health Policy at Harvard University and a post-doctoral fellowship at Harvard Medical School, where he trained in research methods and statistics.
 He has also completed an MSc from the London School of Economics, and worked as a research associate at the University of Auckland, New Zealand.